 Rust SDK

-Rust support is planned/reference material for safety-critical workers and high-throughput services.
+Use the Rust SDK for safety-critical workers and high-throughput services.

 let request = GuardRequest {